Biopsy of Genital Warts (Human Papillomavirus)

 Other types of skin lesions also may be found.

-Abnormal cervical cell changes caused by HPV will be treated differently than genital warts.
+Abnormal cervical cell changes caused by HPV will be treated differently from how genital warts are treated.

 What To Think About

-Treatment for abnormal cells includes watchful waiting without treatment or removal of the abnormal tissue.
+Treatment for abnormal cells includes watchful waiting without treatment, medical treatment, or removal of the abnormal tissue.

 The decision to do a biopsy will be based on whether biopsy results are likely to affect treatment.